 QS Investors Innovator Series with Caltech

 The QS Investors Innovator Series with Caltech is a joint project that focuses on innovation, innovators and the disruption they are creating.
 The Series is a collaborative discussion bringing together our networks of people in different industries, business, arts, and academia to support the work that is being done in information, science, technology and engineering.
-It is a salon style presentation and discussion hosted by Janet Campagna (CEO) & James Norman at QS Investors New York City office.
+It is a salon style presentation and discussion hosted by Janet Campagna (Chair, Board of QS Investors) & James Norman at QS Investors New York City office.
 Leading minds from various backgrounds are invited to join the discussion with these disruptive forces from Caltech's impressive multi-disciplinary environment.

 Robotics & AI: Connecting the Body & Mind